 Start working with one of the "specials" pizza presets and add/remove "toppings" to adjust the groove, or click on the "Shapes" tab and drag various shapes onto the big circle to play and explore math-inspired grooves.
-Share your creations on Facebook or Twitter, or continue your groove over at the online digital audio workstation at Soundtrap.com.
+Share your creations on Facebook or Twitter, download as audio or midi files, or continue your groove over at Soundtrap.com or Noteflight.com.

 Groove Pizza History

 The ideas behind Groove Pizza began in Ethan Hein's masters thesis work in 2013 at NYU, then extended into the physical and web realm in collaboration with Adam November and his senior thesis project.
 In late summer 2015, Adam November coded up our first web prototype and the MusEDLab began user testing with kids and music and math educators in NYC.

 In January 2016, development began on the current Groove Pizza for MathScienceMusic.org as a mobile and web app for playful creation of musical grooves through shapes and math concepts.

 Article on the development and design of the GroovePizza 2.0 by Ethan Hein and Sumanth Srinivasan

 NYU masters thesis by Tyler Bisson extending the functionality to polyrythm and polymeter through a new Groove Pizzeria design.